-Most of this section is populated by a first in medical lexicography: a graveyard.
+Most of this section, which I’ve discreetly labeled vintage medicine, is populated by a first in medical lexicography: a graveyard.
 This provides a practical answer to the rhetorical question, What do we do with a word or phrase that has been retired and is no longer in active use?
 The answer embraced by some medical lexicons, is to retain the term as if its use is ongoing.

 Retaining terms that should be retired offers a clear advantage to the dictionary’s publisher, given that culling the “dead wood” would substantially reduce the total number of entries, making the work more timely, but smaller*.
 I recently picked 12 pages at random from the Dorland’s Illustrated Medical Dictionary, and googled each of the terms that I, as a pathologist with over three decades of experience in medical lexicography, felt were no longer in use; 38 fell in this category.†